Rubenvalrom/Multilabel-Baldness-Classification/README.md

 This repository presents an academic implementation of a multilabel classification model for androgenetic alopecia (male pattern baldness) using deep learning techniques in PyTorch and MaxViT-T architecture.
 The project leverages image data and regression-based target encoding to predict the severity of baldness in scalp images, focusing on multiple levels simultaneously.
 The work is inspired by and extends the open dataset from uze (2024): [hair-loss Classification Model](https://universe.roboflow.com/uze/hair-loss-nq8hh/dataset/1#).

 ## Contents
+- `src/notebook.ipynb`: Main Jupyter Notebook with EDA, data preprocessing, model architecture, training, and evaluation with L1Loss, which gave the better generalization.

-- `src/losses notebooks/classification-losses.ipynb`: Jupyter Notebook containing data exploration, preprocessing, model architecture, training, and evaluation.
+- `src/losses notebooks/`: Jupyter Notebook containing data preprocessing, model architecture, training, and evaluation of CrossEntropy, Coral and Corn Losses.
 - `src/data/`: Directory containing training, validation, and test images along with CSV label files.
 - `src/models/`: Directory containing trained model state dictionaries like `maxvit_t_model_state_dict.pth`.